What affects plasmapheresis cost, how the procedure works step by step, what safety checks matter and what to ask before booking.

 What is the difference between plasmapheresis and dialysis?

 Dialysis filters small molecules (urea, creatinine) and is indicated for kidney failure.
-Plasmapheresis filters large molecules from plasma (proteins, antibodies, inflammatory mediators) and is indicated for autoimmune and neurological diseases, and more recently, longevity protocols.
+Plasmapheresis filters large molecules from plasma (proteins, antibodies, inflammatory mediators) in selected medical indications; longevity use remains investigational.
 They filter different things.

 How many plasmapheresis sessions are needed?